A startup’s guide: How to navigate business uncertainty

 With today’s technologies, you can operate lean by automating systems and standardizing processes.

-3. A Lean Startup
+3. A lean startup

 The Lean Startup methodology, coined by entrepreneur Eric Ries, combines the best of the Agile and Lean approaches.
 It focuses on the question, “Should this product be built?” based on testing the product against the market.